 Festival of Great Master Dōgen

-This coming Saturday, the 4th of August, we will be celebrating the Festival of Great Master Dōgen.
+On Saturday the 10th of August we will be celebrating the Festival of Great Master Dōgen.
 Dōgen was a thirteenth century Japanese monk, and he has a very important place in our tradition, as he brought the Sōtō Zen school of Buddhism from China to Japan.
 This festival is an opportunity to celebrate his life and teaching.

 The day will start at 10am with a meditation period, followed by the ceremony.
 After the ceremony there will be a Dharma talk, and at about 1pm there will be a bring-and-share vegetarian lunch.
 In the afternoon there will be two periods of meditation from 2pm, followed by a Dharma discussion and tea.
 You are welcome to come for any part of the day.

-The following Saturday, the 11th of August, we will be having a meeting of the Turning Wheel Buddhist Temple charity's trustees at the temple.
-As a result the temple will be closed on Saturday the 11th, and there will not be any other events at the temple that day.
+On Saturday the 24th of August we will be having a meeting of the Turning Wheel Buddhist Temple charity's trustees at the temple.
+As a result the temple will be closed on Saturday the 24th, and there will not be any other events at the temple that day.

 For other events in August, please see the events calendar.